Academics

 • Performing Arts: Music

-The Grade 1 students worked on identifying rhythmic patterns such as the quarter note, quarter rest and eighth notes, which have been labeled ta, ta rest, and ti-ti.
-In the context of playing musical games and analyzing the sentence structure in songs, they practiced reading, writing and composing patterns using these rhythmic values.
-Dramatization of the Ukrainian story, “The Mitten” gave the students opportunities to explore improvising on the barred instruments and small percussion, along with acting, moving and singing.
-Students were also introduced to “Music Street” where the pitch syllables Sol, Mi and La live.
-They learned to sing, read and aurally identify patterns comprised of the pitch syllables Sol, Mi and La.
-They also practiced reading simple melodies using the Curwen hand signs, using their own fingers as a staff and also reading from a two line staff.
-Through these activities, they experienced the concept of lines and spaces in musical notation, thus preparing them to read from a full five line staff next year.
-Throughout the semester, students mastered many new songs and dances, related to the curricular theme of Change.
-Great fun was had by all when dramatizing the Aboriginal tale “Tiddalick the Frog,” which highlights the importance of water, humor and community awareness.
+During the second semester, students move on to identifying rhythmic patterns such as the quarter note, quarter rest and eighth notes, which are labeled ta, ta rest and ti-ti.
+In the context of playing musical games and analyzing sentence structure in both songs and speech, they practice reading and composing patterns using rhythmic values.
+Dramatization of the Ukrainian story “The Mitten” provides students the opportunity to explore improvising on the barred instruments and small percussion, along with acting, moving and singing in C pentatonic.
+Students are also introduced to “Music Street”, where the pitch syllables Sol, Mi and La live.
+They learn to sing and aurally identify patterns composed of the pitch syllables Sol, Mi and La.
+Throughout the semester, students master many new songs and dances, some related to the curricular theme of Change.
+Students enjoy dramatizing the Aboriginal tale “Tiddalick the Frog,” which highlights the importance of water, humor and community awareness.

 • Science